Project Management, Programme Management

 - Why do they run late?

-What we then need to pose, and try to answer, is the fourth one which is largely unasked:
+What we then need to pose, and try to answer, is the fourth one:

 - What can we do to prevent this?